 Brides are researching all the time.
 The planning of a wedding comes with some required fees.
 While getting hair and makeup would naturally seem to be at the top of the list, for many it is not.
 Getting glamorous may seem like the last thing you would need to worry about, but it is really one of the first that a bride should focus on.
-Hair and makeup, set the bride apart from all of the others in her wedding party.
-The right hair and makeup styling should relate to the over all look of the dress and add in details that personalize the over all aesthetic.
+Hair and makeup set the bride apart from all of the others at her wedding party.
+The right hair and makeup styling should relate to the overall look of the dress and add details that personalize the overall aesthetic.
 The rate of a makeup and hair person will depend on experience.
 A newer makeup artist may seek a smaller amount in the exchange for images.
-There is some small risk involved as this could potentially be a trial and error phase, in which case a trial would be highly recommended in edition to having the artists come extra early for the day of.
+There is some small risk involved as this could potentially be a trial and error phase, in which case a trial would be highly recommended in addition to having the artists come extra early for the day of.
 Just in case.
-A senior level artist with experience will be in higher demand and have higher rates, this sort of artist may do celebrities and higher scale events.
+A senior-level artist with experience will be in higher demand and have higher rates, this sort of artist may do celebrities and higher-scale events.
 So one is 150 and the other is upwards 400, 500 and yes thousands of dollars.
 The question is why?

 Rarely have I ever witnessed higher caliber artists who will risk the potential of an unhappy client by being late, or rude.
-Additionally each meeting would seem like more of an experience.
+Additionally, each meeting would seem like more of an experience.
 You should feel like none of the work is on you.
 Speaking of you.
 Doing your own makeup could be a disaster.
-All the you tube videos in the world will not give you nerves of steel!
-Doing your own makeup is a lot of pressure, not to mention needing beauty that not only looks amazing for three hours, but can stand up to the vigorous day at hand.
-Any way back to why you would pay a bit more for a higher quality artist.
-I enjoy writing lists, so let me list you a few reasons.
-What are you paying for?
+All the youtube videos in the world will not give you nerves of steel!
+Doing your own makeup is a lot of pressure, not to mention needing beauty that not only looks amazing for three hours but can stand up to the vigorous day at hand.
+Anyway back to why you would pay a bit more for a higher-quality

 1. A schedule.
-Whether your artist shows up with a print out, has it on the phone or you email it, a great artist is also a creative director who will perfectly create a schedule to get you in and out on time, all while you look your best.
+Whether your artist shows up with a printout, has it on the phone or you email it, a great artist is also a creative director who will perfectly create a schedule to get you in and out on time, all while you look your best.
 This is key.
 It will save time and energy in the long run.
-Do not chance it.
+Do not change it.

 2. Communication.
 Your artist will make time to speak with you, email you and consult you.
 Pretty much whenever you need.
-20-150 emails is no small amount.
-The back end time must be accounted for.
+20-150 emails are no small amount.
+The back-end time must be accounted for.

 3. Traveling to and from your destination.
-Some artist may charge additional for this, depending on where you are.
+Some artists may charge additional for this, depending on where you are.
 They may be carrying a suitcase and lighting, as well as additional equipment.

 5. Professional Business Contract